sbhusal123/react-oauth-intro/Facebook Login.md

 ```

 Now, we need to pass the code to the backend.
-With the code, backend with procede in following way:
+With the code, backend with proceed in following way:

 - Step 1: Exchange authorization code for tokens